 Jessica Zucker is a clinical psychologist who specializes in women’s reproductive and maternal mental health–particularly new moms and mothers who have experienced post-partum depression.
 For some women, Zucker says, the overbearing comments begin before the baby is even born and plant seeds of doubt that may stay with mothers for years.

 “I received so many inappropriate body image comments when I was pregnant,” Zucker tells Quartz.
 “It then leads into how you’re going to birth.”
 Moms begin to question their choices: Should they have had a natural birth?
 Should they have declined the pain medication?
 “The person who got the epidural, even if they say they feel good about their choice, often walks away [from conversations with other moms] feeling like they didn’t try hard enough,” Zucker explains.
 “They think, ‘Maybe I should have tried harder or been in pain longer or maybe I’m not as strong as this other person.’”
-“Maybe I should have tried harder or been in pain longer or maybe I’m not as strong as this other person.”

 For some women, this type of conversation is more than exchange of different opinions.
 “I get a lot of referrals from women who planned or expected to have an un-medicated birth and ended up with a Caesarean section.
 This in part contributes to them plunging into a depression—or at least that’s what they think is the reason why they’re feeling so depressed and disconnected from their child,” Zucker tells Quartz.